CuCreekCo/CuCreekTemplate/README.md

 CuCreekTemplate
 ===============
-The CuCreekTemplate (Copper Creek Software) project is an opinionated Spring 3.2 MVC web application.
+The CuCreekTemplate (Copper Creek Software) project is an opinionated Spring 3.2 MVC web application template.
 It consists of a standard Spring MVC project that uses:
 * JSP with JSTL for the views
 * Spring Security